A core belief

 We believe that our team members are best placed to decide how they work to deliver the projects we do for our clients.

-We have worked hard to set up our agency around this belief.
+We have worked hard to set up our agency around this belief and are always looking for new ways to push this principle further.

 How does a self-organising project team work?